 Other bulk options can be found on Amazon.

-36 Pack Blank Spiral Notebook Unlined Spiral Notebook Bulk It comes down to 1.19 each!
+36 Pack Blank Spiral Notebook Unlined Spiral Notebook Bulk.
+It comes down to 1.27 each!

 There are 170 Blank Kraft Notebooks for $46.79, roughly 27 cents each!
-This sketchbook was cheaper today than a year ago!
+This sketchbook was cheaper today than two years ago!

 There is a business called Sketch for Schools, which runs an educational sketchbook program for schools.
-Sign up for a free sample here (scroll down on the page).
-There are different quality papers and colors, you can have custom books made with varied toned papers, and you can even customize the covers for various prices.
+Sign up for a free sample here (note, you do pay for shipping, scroll down on the page).
+There are different quality papers and colors; you can have custom books made with varied-toned papers, and you can even customize the covers for various prices.
 You could ask students to purchase their own, but if you plan to store the sketchbooks in the classroom, having a standard size is very convenient.
 These options could even slip into a portfolio or storage tote.
 I can say from experience that store-bought metal spiral-bound notebooks are bulky and challenging to store and tend to fall apart if carted around in a backpack.

 *Please note that I have no affiliation with these businesses and am not receiving any perks for writing about them here.